The Zenith v30.0

 Major Scientific Risks & Recommendations

-Zenith v26.4 is a **Research Use Only (RUO)** hypothesis-generation platform.
+Zenith v30.0 GOLD is a **Research Use Only (RUO)** hypothesis-generation platform.
 It lacks interventional guarantees and provides no clinical treatment recommendations. cGRN edges are **approximations/proxies** and not proven causality.

 Validated Capabilities